johnshearing/bioelectocracy/README.md

         * We are **not** being told to trust the collective intelligence which is Mac, but rather the collective intelligence that sits at the very top - the one made from all the smaller collective intelligences.
 This is God.
         * Many will ask how one can know what path God is asking us to follow.
 That's easy - it's the choice that feels most like love and kindness during prayer and meditation when the mind is quiet.
 If none of your choices feel loving or kind then your mind is not quite enough.
 God will never send you a thought that doesn't feel loving and kind.
 Sit longer until your mind is quiet enough to hear what God is saying to you.

-#### Below are notes and links which will be woven into the narative started above.
-I have no idea where this is all going.
-The following proverb will be my guide.
-Proverbs 3:5-6 King James Version
-5 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
-6 In all thy ways acknowledge him, and he shall direct thy paths.

 It has been said that information is a difference that makes a difference.